 Boating is allowed on most of Yellowstone Lake and on Lewis Lake.
-Only non-motorized boating is allowed on most other lakes.
-One river is open to non-motorized boating, the Lewis River between Lewis and Shoshone lakes.
+Only non-motorized boating is allowed on other lakes.
+Only one river is open to non-motorized boating, the Lewis River channel between Lewis and Shoshone lakes.
 Permits are required for all boats and float tubes.
-Permits for motorized boats may be purchased at the South Entrance.
-Permits for non-motorized boats and float tubes may be purchased at the Mammoth Backcountry Office, West and Northeast entrances, and West Yellowstone Visitor Information Center.
-Boaters must have a Coast Guard approved "wearable" flotation device for each person.
+Boaters must have a Coast Guard approved wearable flotation device for each person.